-Career-Based Empowerment Lessons focus on career exploration and are found on the Find Your Path page in the Explore Careers section of the website.

-Skill-Based Empowerment Lessons focus on key topics such as confidence, leadership, and the importance of integrity.
-They are found on the Develop Life Skills page in the Be Empowered section of the website.
+Career-Based Empowerment Lessons focus on career exploration and Skill-Based Empowerment Lessons focus on key topics such as confidence, leadership, and the importance of integrity.

 Getting started.
 Each Empowerment Lesson centers around a short video clip that features real-world role models who share straight-to-the-point career insights and advice, making the lessons an ideal jumping-off point for meaningful and lasting learning experiences.
 These videos are paired with ready-to-use educational resources that build on essential concepts.